Top 10 David Bowie Album Covers

 David Bowie Album Covers Low

 David Bowie’s Low album cover has always depicted a sort of haunting futuristic feeling to those who have stared at it for close to fifty years.
 Further fueling the album cover’s design was Bowie’s grand use of color in his album covers.
-David Bowie’s album covers have always blended so many aspects of photography, design, and the integration of colors between the text, the backdrops, and David Bowie himself.
-Low is a perfect example of all of that in a very simple way that has a great impact.
+David Bowie’s album covers have always blended many aspects of photography, design, and the integration of colors between the text, the backdrops, and David Bowie himself.
+Low is a perfect example of that in a very simple way with a significant impact.

 # 3 – The Rise and Fall Of Ziggy Stardust